RepAdapt/selective_sweeps_pipeline/README.md

 A tabix index (.tbi) of the VCF file should have been created as part of the SNP calling pipeline.
 This can be generated with:
 <pre> tabix -p vcf vcf_file.vcf.gz </pre>

-# Do not filter the VCF by MAF as it is important to keep all SNPs.
-However, it may be a good idea to remove singletons.
+<b>Do not filter the VCF by MAF as it is important to keep all SNPs.
+However, it is a good idea to remove singletons. </b>

 # Software: OmegaPlus v3.0.3 and bcftools v1.16
 Download the OmegaPlus v3.0.3 Apptainer image here: https://github.com/RepAdapt/selective_sweeps_pipeline/releases/download/v3.0.3/OmegaPlus.sif